simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_dataset_metadata.rst.txt

     :Parameters:
         **tableName: string**
-            The name of table where the dataset is stored.
+            The name of the table where the dataset is stored.
 A full list of table names can be found in the :ref:`Catalog`.

     :returns\:: Pandas dataframe.